ibm-cloud-docs/containers/cs_cluster_plan_network.md

 * If you attach public gateways to your subnets, you can create inbound and outbound rules to allow ingress from and egress to services that support public service endpoints only.

 **Communication with resources in on-premises data centers**</br>
 With the {{site.data.keyword.vpc_short}} VPN, you connect an entire VPC to an on-premises data center.
 You can also use the {{site.data.keyword.vpc_short}} VPN to connect two VPCs so that your cluster can access resources in the network of another VPC in your account.
-To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc?topic=vpc-vpn-onprem-example).
+To get started, you must create a VPC gateway for your subnets.
+For more information, see [Using VPN with your VPC](/docs/vpc?topic=vpc-vpn-onprem-example).

 If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
-You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
+You can avoid subnet conflicts when you [create a cluster from the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
-{: tip}

 **Communication with resources in other VPCs**</br>
 To connect an entire VPC to another VPC in your account, you can use the {{site.data.keyword.vpc_short}} VPN.
 For example, you can use the {{site.data.keyword.vpc_short}} VPN to connect subnets in a VPC in one region to subnets in a VPC in another region.
 To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc?topic=vpc-vpn-onprem-example).
 Note that if you use [access control lists (ACLs)](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-network-acls) for your VPC subnets, you must create inbound or outbound rules to allow your worker nodes to communicate with the subnets in other VPCs.